prasannakoyalkar24/PIZZA_SALES_SQL_PROJECT/README.md

 LIMIT 3;
 ```

-Task 11. **Calculate the percentage contribution of each pizza type to total revenue**:
+ **Task 11: Calculate the percentage contribution of each pizza type to total revenue**:

 ```sql
 SELECT category ,